 This is very similar to the ‘Warrior’ style of fasting although that allows a 4-hour eating window so is technically a 20-hour fasting period.

-This period of fasting has several important advantages.
-First, as a longer duration fast, it tends to be a little more effective.
+This period of fasting has several important aspects.
 Because you still eat every day, medications that need to be taken with food can still be taken.
-For example, metformin, or iron supplements of aspirin should all be taken with food and can be taken with the one meal on the fasting day.
+For example, metformin, or iron supplements, or aspirin should all be taken with food and can be taken with the one meal on the fasting day.

 This is particularly easy during a workday.
 You simply drink your morning cup of joe, but skip breakfast.
 You work through lunch and get home in time for dinner, again.
 This saves both time and money.
 There is no cleanup or cooking for breakfast.
 You save an hour at lunchtime where you can work, and be home for dinner without anybody even realizing you had fasted for 24 hrs.

 One of the main worries of fasting is the loss of lean body mass, or muscle.
-Many studies have been done on this and these fears are largely misplaced.
+Many studies have been done on this and these fears are largely misplaced, especially for overweight or obese individuals and for fasts less than three days.
 In one study, fasting every other day did not produce any loss of lean body mass over 22 days, even as body weight steadily decreases.

 While there had been some fringe interest generated by pioneers such as Martin Berkhan and Brad Pilon, fasting had not really hit the mainstream yet.
 With the BBC documentary and the book that soon followed, intense interest, especially in the UK followed.